ExploratoryEngineering/nbiot-e2e/README.md

 ### SSH into the pi

+1. On your computer `cd scripts/remote`
-1. If it's the first time, you need to get the pi's public ssh key and add it to the e2e server:
+1. If it's the first time, you need to get the pi's public ssh key and add it to the e2e server (replace XX with pi number):

-        `INSTANCE_ID=_managed instance id_ ./getsshpubkey.sh`
+        `./getsshpubkey.sh nbiot-e2e-XX`

+1. Copy the STDOUT value
+1. ssh ubuntu@e2e.nbiot.engineering
-    Copy the value and add it to the end of `.ssh/authorized_keys` on the e2e server
+1. paste the public key you copied above to the end of `.ssh/authorized_keys`

-1. ssh to the e2e server
+1. On your computer (still in scripts/remote): `./open-tunnel.sh nbiot-e2e-XX`
 1. ssh to the pi from the e2e server:

         ssh -o StrictHostKeyChecking=no -p 2222 e2e@localhost

+1. You should now be logged in as e2e on the pi
+1. When you're done (from your computer): `./close-tunnel.sh nbiot-e2e-XX`